mouachan/bbank-apps/README.md

 # bbank apps

-bbank apps is a set of business services to simulate a company loan approval, the diagram describe the main flow :
+bbank-apps illustrate how is easy to build and deploy on Openshift a set of business services created by a business users to simulate a loan apporval.
+The loan approval is an orchestration of 4 services

 ![Archi](img/archi-fonctionnelle-bbank-apps-loan.png)

-- companies-svc service : create/update/delete companies in a repository (mongodb)
+- companies-svc service : CRUD services to manage companies on a repository (mongodb)
 - eligibility service : evaluate the eligibility of a company to have a loan throw business rules
 ![eligibility](img/eligibility.png)
 - notation service : calculate a score and note throw a process and business rules